 4 Common Dryer Problems and How to Fix Them

 Issues with appliances are never convenient and can turn a simple task into a complicated mess.
-When you are in the middle of laundry day and the dryer goes out, it can leave you anything but high and dry!
+When you’re in the middle of laundry and the dryer goes out, it can leave you anything but high and dry!

-Here are the 4 most frequent issues dryer owners experience:
+Here are the 4 most common dryer problems owners experience:

 1. The Dryer Won’t Turn on or Start

-The door switch to your dryer can also keep the dryer from starting if faulty.
+The door switch to your dryer also can prevent the dryer from starting.
 Lint buildup and other debris can collect at the door switch and prevent the door from shutting entirely and engaging the switch.
 To test this issue, simply clean around the area or replace the switch.